SeaQL/seaql.github.io/Blog/blog/2024-05-28-getting-started-with-loco-seaorm.md

 ### Registration

 It is a common practice to send a verification email to the provided email.
-However, that would requires a SMTP server and this is not the focus of this blo post.
+However, that would requires a SMTP server and this is not the focus of this blog post.
 So, I will skip the email verification:

 ```diff title="loco_starter/src/controllers/auth.rs"
 #[debug_handler]